KaneRoot/libipc-old/README.md

 We should always try to provide new abstractions, reducing the code needed in both services and end-user applications.
 To that end, code review is a must.

+**No need to rewrite everything**.

+You have great libraries?
+Don't redevelop them!
+We can use already existing libraries to provide new functionalities to our programs: we just have to write a service and to define new messages to request it, period.

+**The end of "oh, I would like to dev something but this requires too much painful-to-install dependencies"**.

+You only need the communication library and the service running (not even on your own computer) without any other dependencies.
+That's it, you're good to go!

 # Application and services

 - Services: daemons providing a feature (windowing, audio, network, input, pubsub, …)